-Barometric levelling, trigonometric levelling, and spirit levelling are the three principal methods employed for levelling.
+Barometric leveling, trigonometric leveling, and spirit leveling are the three principal methods employed for leveling.

-Instruments used in spirit levelling are discussed below:
+Instruments used in spirit leveling are discussed below:

 It is used to provide a horizontal line of sight.
 A horizontal line can be established with the help of a level.
 It is the line perpendicular to the plumb line.

-Telescope, level tube, levelling head, and tripod are the main parts present in every level.
+Telescope, level tube, leveling head, and tripod are the main parts present in every level.

-Temporary adjustments or station adjustments are to be made each time the level is set up include setting up the level, levelling up and elimination of parallax.
+Temporary adjustments or station adjustments are to be made each time the level is set up include setting up the level, leveling up and elimination of parallax.

 There are four types of levels:

 In this level, a telescope is firmly attached to two collars, which can be fixed by adjusting screws carried by a vertical spindle.
 The movement of the spindle about the vertical axis is regulated by a clamp screw.
 A tangent screw is used for precise movements.
 Two parallel plates are fixed on either three or four–foot screws in leveling head.